aafiaibrahim11/netflix_sql_project/README.md

 WHERE casts LIKE '%Salman Khan%'
   AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

-**Objective:** Count the number of movies featuring 'Salman Khan' in the last 10 years.

 ### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India